mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 DONE - Counter for Refreshes for the month
 DONE - Toaster for user after they order a product DONE- Make a dev db in addition to normal DB

-- 1.085 to calculation.
+DONE - 1.085 to calculation.
 Does it update the DB on refresh??

+-Fix bug on title being removed on refresh

 # Improvements and Tasks